fastrizwaan/flatpak-wine/README.md

 ##### How to access this app/wine bottle

-Just go to `~/.var/app/io.github.fastrizwaan.flatpak-wine7/data/prefixes/`, and we can find all the games and default prefixes created by flatpak-wine7 here.
+Just go to `~/.var/app/io.github.fastrizwaan.WineZGUI/data/prefixes/`, and we can find all the games and default prefixes created by flatpak-WineZGUI here.

 ### Why flatpak-wine when others (lutris, playonlinux, bottles, etc.) exist?

-Lutris, Bottles, Phoenicis, PlayOnLinux, either does not work consistently and or have confusing frontend / interface.
+Lutris, Bottles, Phoenicis, PlayOnLinux, q4wine, WineGUI, etc. have confusing frontend / interface.
+They are prefix oriented, that is the user is asked to create a prefix then choose a setup/exe file to work with that prefix.

-Flatpak-wine is trying to be simple, and work as expected i.e., running exe from filemanager, and creating bottles from exe is easier in flatpak-wine.
+Flatpak-wine is trying to be simple, opening an exe with flatpak-WineZGUI creates a prefix automatically for any installer/exe to isolate it, which is way faster.
+Though every new prefix takes around a couple hundred megabytes disk space.

 ### Why wine inside flatpak?